chimericdream/worldofpannotia.com/src/game-rules/adventuring/combat/combat-actions/index.md

 Some full-round actions can be taken as standard actions, but only in situations when you are limited to performing only a standard action during your round.
 The descriptions of specific actions, below, detail which actions allow this option.

-**Free Action:** Free actions consume a very small amount of time and effort.
+**Free Action, Swift Action, and Immediate Action:** Free actions consume a very small amount of time and effort.
 You can perform one or more free actions while taking another action normally.
 However, there are reasonable limits on what you can really do for free.

 **Not an Action:** Some activities are so minor that they are not even considered free actions.
 They literally don't take any time at all to do and are considered an inherent part of doing something else.